-"I firmly believe that Chapel is the diamond of the archdiocese and the one of the top schools in the state.
+"I firmly believe that Chapel is the diamond of the Los Angeles Archdiocese and one of the top schools in the state.
 We have won several Los Angeles Academic Decathlon Championships, numerous Quiz Bowls, two Academic Decathlon State Championships, and are the home of the 2020 AJHD National Grammar Champion."

 6th grade: Holes, by Louis Sachar, A Long Walk to Water by Linda Sue Park, The Bronze Bow by Elizabeth George Speare